-This is an introductory course for the field of comparative political institutions on the MA level.
-We proceed along fundamental analytical questions: Why do institutions evolve at all?
+This is an introductory course for the field of comparative political institutions at the MA level.
+We proceed along fundamental analytical questions: Why do institutions matter?
 Why do they change and in which way?
-What are their effects on political actors, political processes and policy making?
-In order to answer questions like these the most relevant analytical concepts in the field will be introduced: institutional equilibria and equilibrium institutions; institutional design, institutional change, and endogenous institutions; path dependence; preference aggregation, co-ordination, collective action, and principal-agent relations; veto player theory and types of democracy.
-This conceptual overview will be followed by applications towards the distinction between autocracy and democracy, democratization, and development.
+What are their effects on political actors, political processes, and policymaking?
+To answer questions like these, the most relevant analytical concepts will be introduced: institutional equilibria and equilibrium institutions; institutional design, institutional change, and endogenous institutions; path dependence; preference aggregation, co-ordination, collective action, and principal-agent relations; veto player theory and types of democracy.
+The conceptual overview will be followed by applications towards the distinction between autocracy and democracy, democratization, and development.